-Members who are in good standing, who are also firearms instructors, may apply for the Instructor Membership program which would allow them to bring students to the range, providing they
+Members who are in good standing, who are also firearms instructors, may apply for the Instructor Program which would allow them to bring students to the range, providing they agree to strict

 - Have a current firearms instructor certification for the shooting discipline(s) being taught.

-- Complete the NRA Range Safety Officer course by home validation (NRA Firearms Instructors) or by attending the RSO course conducted by the NCRGC Chief Range Safety Officer.
+- Complete the NRA Range Safety Officer (RSO) course by home validation (NRA Firearms Instructors) or by attending the RSO course conducted by the NCRGC Chief Range Safety Officer (CRSO).

 - Possess current professional liability insurance which specifically covers firearms instructional activities (a personal umbrella policy usually will not cover this).

-- Schedule and obtain prior approval from the NCRGC Chief Range Safety Officer of the date/time when students would be present on the range.
+- Schedule and obtain prior approval from the NCRGC CRSO of the date/time when students would be present on the range.
+If your class is approved, the CRSO will direct the Member Services

 - If teaching on the pistol range, take up no more than one bench for student activities and if teaching on the rifle range, take up no more than two benches for student activities.

-be similar to that which is normally provided by the instructor.
+size should be like that which is normally provided by the instructor.
 The member course must be offered within eight months after becoming an Instructor Member.

-Interested members should mail the following documentation to the NCRGC Chief Range Safety Officer:
+Interested members should send the following documentation to the NCRGC CRSO:

-- Cover letter (and attachments) requesting membership into the NCRGC Instructor Membership program.
-The cover letter should denote how long you have been a member of the NCRGC, how long you
+- Cover letter (and attachments) requesting membership into the NCRGC Instructor Program.
+The cover letter should denote how long you have been a member of the NCRGC, how long you have been a

 - Attachment 1 - Copy of instructor professional liability insurance declaration page.